Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 single piece is requested, the most recent piece should be returned.
 (TODO: specify the ordering)

+### Immutable Data - The `ifile` and `ipiece` protocols

+The `ddc:ifile` and `ddc:ipiece` protocols are similar to `ddc:file` and `ddc:piece`, but they represent **immutable data**.
+The pieces are permanently identified by a Content Identifier (CID).
+The pieces can be looked up using the content-addressable protocol implemented by CDN and storage nodes.
+A client given a piece can always verify cryptographically that it matches its URI.

+    ddc:ifile/BUCKET/CID
+    ddc:ipiece/BUCKET/CID

 ## URL - The gateway from the web to DDC

 DDC defines URLs that can be used anywhere where HTTPS is expected, i.e. in web browsers.
 A web URL is constructed with the URL to a CDN node, followed by the DDC URI to resolve, like so:

     CDN_NODE_URL/DDC_URI